Jekyll Island sports and recreation activities are among the many Georgia attractions created especially for active families.

 Grab friends and family for a great time on the beach.
 Play competitive and fun beach play games suitable for every family member.

 Make Like Yogi -

-If you like to picnic with your family, Jekyll Island has three public picnic areas, and many private nooks where you can spread a blanket, unpack a picnic basket, and chow down.
+If you like to picnic with your family, Jekyll Island has several public picnic areas, and many private nooks where you can spread a blanket, unpack a picnic basket, and chow down.

 Here are some of our favorite picnic spots.